 Whether you live in Bangladesh, Brazil, or Bemidji, climate security is a human right.
-We hold a moral responsibility to repair harm and offer relief from climate damage and loss.
+We hold a moral responsibility to repair harm and offer financial relief from climate damage and loss.

 Responsibility starts with us.

 Host a presentation at your community about loss and damage.
 MNIPL can offer this in person or on Zoom.